-The first two years of your course will be made up of lectures, laboratory classes, workshops and design classes, covering the core engineering science and design skills needed to give you a solid foundation.
-We have modern lecture theatres and state-of-the-art facilities and we make good use of e-learning approaches.
-In later years there is the opportunity to specialise and we offer a wide range of optional modules.
-Project work takes place throughout the course with students finding the ‘design and make’ projects particularly rewarding.
-Our overall aim is to support you in becoming an independent learner and a successful, skilled and focused engineer.
+The first two years of your course will be made up of lectures, laboratory classes, workshops and design classes, covering the core engineering science and design skills needed to give you a solid foundation in your chosen degree subject.
+In later years, there is the opportunity to specialise and we offer a wide range of optional modules covering a large variety of subjects from internal combustion engines through to sustainable manufacturing.
+Project work takes place throughout our courses with students finding the ‘design and make’ projects particularly rewarding.
+Our overall aim is to support you in becoming a successful, skilled and focused engineer.

-MEng courses are the main route to the professional engineering qualification of Chartered Engineer (CEng) and our MEng and BEng honours degree courses are all accredited by the appropriate UK professional organisations, under licence to the Engineering Council.
+Our MEng and BEng honours degree courses are all accredited by the appropriate UK professional organisations, under licence from the Engineering Council.
 Accreditation by these bodies is a mark of assurance that the degree meets the standards set by the Engineering Council in the UK Standard for Professional Engineering Competence (UK-SPEC).

-Many students have the opportunity to take up to a year out to study abroad at a top international university, including at our Malaysia Campus and at universities in the Universitas 21 group.
+Many students have the opportunity to take up to a year out to study abroad at a top international university, including our Malaysia and China campuses and at universities in the Universitas 21 group.

 Further information can be found on our study abroad web pages.